philzook58/philzook58.github.io/_posts/2024-03-24-knuckledrag2.md

 `infer` calls eprover.
 It takes in _`Theorem`_ hypotheses and a `Sequent` conclusion you want to prove.
 If it succeeds, it returns a `Theorem` pointing to the `Sequent` proven.

 It turns the hypotheses given into `cnf` TPTP formulas.
 It turns the conclusion info a `fof` formula, because `cnf` does not support the `conjecture` clause type and I don't want to skolemize and stuff if the solver already does this.

+Since I hold pointers to the previous theorems in the proof_db, it really is a proof data structure representing some kind of proof dag.
+Optionally, I can record the output of eprover, which contrains a lower tptp proof info.

 ```python
 import eprover